cometchat/cometchat-uikit-ios/README.md

 # Prerequisites

-Before you begin, we strongly recommend you read the Prerequisites which are required to add CometChat UIKit inside your app.
-Kindly, [Click here](https://Prerequisites.md link here).
+Before you begin, we strongly recommend you read the Prerequisites which are required to add CometChat Kitchen Sink inside your app.
+Kindly, [Click here]() for further information.

 # Setup